Gropecunt Lane: Prostitution

 Under its entry for the word cunt, the Oxford English Dictionary reports that a street was listed as Gropecuntlane in about 1230, the first appearance of that name.
 According to author Angus McIntyre, organised prostitution was well established in London by the middle of the 12th century, initially mainly confined to Southwark in the southeast, but later spreading to other areas such as Smithfield, Shoreditch, Clerkenwell, and Westminster.
 The practice was often tolerated by the authorities, and there are many historical examples of it being dealt with by regulation rather than by censure: in 1393 the authorities in London allowed prostitutes to work only in Cokkes Lane (now known as Cock Lane) and in 1285 French prostitutes in Montpellier were confined to a single street.

 It was normal practice for medieval street names to reflect their function, or the economic activity taking place within them (especially the commodities available for sale), hence the frequency of names such as The Shambles, Silver Street, Fish Street, and Swinegate (pork butchers) in cities with a medieval history.
 Prostitution may well have been a normal aspect of medieval urban life; in A survey of London (1598) John Stow describes Love Lane as "so called of Wantons".
-The more graphic Gropecunt Lane, however, is possibly the most obvious allusion to sexual activity.
+The more graphic Gropecunt Lane, however, is possibly the most obvious allusion to paid sexual activity, although Bristol's Hoorstrete (Whore's Street) also seems unambiguous.
+By contrast, Fucking Grove in Bristol lay in a secluded and rural part of the medieval town lands.
+Sexual activity there may thus have been more recreational than transactional.